Posted on Sunday, 1st September 2019 by

 Share

-Returning to work can supplement your Annuity, Social Security, and TSP payouts down the road.
-Federal retirees can go back to work in the private sector without any impact on their federal annuity.
+Returning to work can supplement your Annuity, Social Security, and TSP payouts.
+Federal retirees can return to work in the private sector without any impact on their federal annuity.
 You will continue to receive your full annuity and all benefits if you decide to work in the private sector after retiring from federal service.
 This includes working for contractors that provide services to the federal sector.
-However, if you should return to work with a federal agency your pay will be reduced by the amount of your annuity in most cases.
-There are exceptions to this for certain critical positions.
-The rules for rehired annuitants are outlined below for CSRS and FERS retirees.

-There are instances where your annuity will be stopped under certain conditions and you will be covered as a regular employee.
-The rules are complex and if you are considering returning to federal employment review the guidance listed above.
-Discuss any concerns you may have with the hiring HR department.
-They can obtain clarifications from OPM if needed.
+There are instances where your annuity will be stopped under certain conditions, and you will be covered as a regular employee.
+The rules are complex and if you are considering returning to federal employment review the guidance for CSRS and FERS listed below:

 Agencies can also hire retired federal workers under Personal Service Contracts that will not impact your annuity.
 These contracts are designed for completing specific tasks for a predetermined compensation rate within a set time limit.

-An agency HR department recently hired a retiree and they questioned why the individual couldn’t suspend his FEHB plan he had in retirement and take the FEHB plans they offered.
-The rehired annuitant wanted to take advantage of the FEHB Premium Conversion feature.
 Retirees don’t get the same FEHB premium tax break that active federal employees have.
 Federal employee’s contributions to the Thrift Savings Plan (TSP) and their FEHB premiums are excluded from gross pay before Federal Income taxes are applied.

 If you are reemployed in Federal service in a position that conveys FEHB eligibility, you may have the opportunity to participate in premium conversion.
 If you participate in premium conversion, your enrollment can be transferred from your Retirement System to your employing agency.
 Your FEHB premiums will be deducted from your pay on a pre-tax basis as an employee not from your annuity.
 When you separate from reemployment, your retirement system will transfer in your enrollment.
 You wouldn’t suspend FEHB coverage you would transfer coverage to your new employer.
 Review the following reference for additional guidance.